mg-to/GettingCleaningData/CodeBook.md

 2) The files 'train/y_train.txt' and 'test/y_test.txt' are loade into two memory data sets, named testaDS and trainingaDS

 3) The testaDS and trainingaDS data sets are modified by replacing the class numeric label with the corresponding activity name

+#### The update of testaDS and trainingaDS data sets is the action required by point 3

 ### 4) Appropriately label the data set with descriptive activity names.
 It is required to merge: